 Here’s a fun game: strike up a conversation with any car enthusiast about the ins and outs of the Lancia Beta.
 If the chat lasts for longer than five minutes before rust begins to rear its ugly head, then it’ll have lasted longer than the average Beta did.
 At least according to the Daily Mirror, which in 1980 launched a campaign against the Italian marque demanding that corroded cars must be bought back from customers.

-Today, however, the fears over rust have largely disappeared.
+Today, fears over rust have largely disappeared, but it’s still part and parcel of the Betas image.
 The cars that were worst affected have long since rotted away, leaving only the fittest to survive.
 Some, however, would argue that the Beta wasn’t significantly worse off in this respect than contemporary British rivals in the first place…

 Launched at the 1972 Turin motor show, the Beta was Lancia’s big new hope in the the family car sector.
 Like earlier Lancias, it was technologically ahead of the game, featuring all-round disc brakes and a fantastic array of Fiat twin-cam engines.
 From the 1300 to the largest 2.0-litre, all offer a pleasing sound, torquey power delivery throughout the rev range as well as a satisfyingly crisp throttle response.